spencertipping/ni/sh-perl.md

 we have a bunch of fds we can isolate each stderr stream to a specific process, though I'm not sure what exactly this buys us.
 We also need to make sure stderr doesn't block the monitor writers.

+The monitors are trackable anyway because we can drop IDs into the closure context.
+This means we need a fairly coherent view of the pipeline before we commit to executing it.